Last Updated on October 19, 2021 by melissanreynolds

 Freelance writer and teacher Elna Cain is a great resource for getting started in this field.
 She has a free introductory course.
 Writing articles for online businesses in a great way to make super flexible income.
 You do have to watch out for places that will pay appropriately for your content or you will end up writing yourself into the ground just to make a decent income.
 I have only written a few because I haven’t had the time to focus on finding the places to pitch to that pay well.

-I have been making videos for years, mostly as a way to add to the blog posts.
+I have been making videos for years, mostly as a way to add to the blog posts (because some people find it easier to listen or watch than read).
 In all this time I have not hit the metrics required to monetize the content, so I don’t personally make money this way.
 If you are prepared to focus and work at it, you can make some money this way.
 Gillian Perkins is a great resource for learning about using YouTube to generate income: